halawami/UnderlingsofUnderwing/README.md

 #### Destroy All Elements Of Color Tests ```underlings.element.DestroyAllElementsOfColorTests```

-- [x] Element Spaces should be able to all elements of a certain color
+- [x] Element Spaces should be able to destroy all elements of a certain color
   - ```underlings.element.DestroyAllElementsOfColorTests.testNoDestoryableElements()```
   - ```underlings.element.DestroyAllElementsOfColorTests.testOneDestroyableElementsFirst()```
   - ```underlings.element.DestroyAllElementsOfColorTests.testOneDestoryableElementsMiddle()```